MarieHannaert/python_dash_metadata/README.md

 # python_dash_metadata
-This is a tool to make it more easy for researchers to save their metadata.
-Because it will be a interactive webinterface and not commandline, because they are scared of that.
+This is a tool to make it easier for researchers to save their metadata.
+Since it will be an interactive web interface and not a command line, because they are scared of that.